UMass FAQ For Freshmen & Transfers

 UMass has concerts?

 UMass UPC plans a concert each semester.
 Spring 2022 was Jack Harlow.
-UPC | University Programming Council - Campus Events at UMass (umasscreate.net) If you’re curious about other past concerts: UMass Spring Concert Lineups of the Decade – Amherst Wire
+(UPC) If you're curious about other past concerts: UMass Spring Concert Lineups of the Decade

 How do I know what events happen around campus?